 - Getting lots of physical activity, especially in the morning, can help you wear out your body.

 - Creating a calming nighttime routine can help your mind and body prepare for sleep, which can prompt the release of melatonin and serotonin.

 - Going to bed at about the same time each night and trying to wake up at a consistent time each morning can help your body anticipate sleep.

 If you’re a victim of drug abuse, stopping opiates is the only way to completely treat your sleeping problems.
 Fortunately, you don’t have to face it alone.

 Are Opiates Affecting Your Sleep?
-Zinnia Healing Can Help
+Zinnia Health Can Help

 The topic of opiates and sleeping problems is well-studied, especially in the case of substance use disorders where excessive opioid consumption can induce insomnia and other sleeping disorders.

 Coping with opioid-induced sleeping problems is a whole other topic that requires help from a caring professional.